 It is through simplicity that we are all made aware of our capabilities and the needs of others.
 Simplicity will be found in the all the work we do; working the earth in our gardens, and with our hands as carpenters.
 Volunteers will feel empowered by the tasks they accomplish and the simplicity in manual labor.
 We will also ask that volunteers refrain from cell phone usage, watches, and other electronics.
 This will center our attention on those around us with whom we are forming community with, and those we are serving.
 Finally, volunteers will learn about the importance of sustainability and stewardship of our earth.
 They will be challenged to take only three showers during the week, one normal shower and two bucket showers.

 Use the following form to reserve a group spot during one of the above weeks.
-Preference will be given to those received by June 1st, 2012.

 Before your group comes to spend a week with us, all of the participants will need to fill out and send in the following forms.